vlopezj/coq-course/README.md

 7. The LTac tactic language.
 9. Generic programing
 10. Data and Codata.
-11. A proof of normalization on the simply-typed lambda calculus using logical relations.
+11. A proof of normalization of the simply-typed lambda calculus using logical relations.

 See the **[course plan][plan]** for more details.